Saving for retirement Planning for retirement

 • From what age can I take early retirement?

-Regular retirement age is 64 for women and 65 for men.
-In general, you can take early retirement up to two years before the regular retirement age.
-You should also consult the rules of your pension fund.
-They explain what options your occupational retirement plan gives you.
+You should also consult the rules of your pension fund, which explain what options your occupational retirement plan offers you.
 Generally, occupational retirement plans let you retire at age 59, although there may be exceptions.
 You should consult the rules for your pension fund to be sure.

 • How much do I stand to lose in benefits by retiring early?